engmohamedamer/selfassessment-backend/README.md

 First clone the project repo from :

-Enter the project folder then
+Enter the project folder then Run
 - cp .env.dist .env
 - create database and configure .env file with the required data
 ####Run commands